library("tidyverse")

 Hints:

-2. We can color points per airport destination with the function geom_jitter.
+group_by(carrier, dest). - We can color points per airport destination with the function

-3. We can label points per airport destination with the function geom_text_repel from package ggrepel.
+geom_jitter. - We can label points per airport destination with the function

-4. We can control the jitter randomness with the function position_jitter.
+geom_text_repelfrom packageggrepel. - We can control the jitter randomness with the function

 Solution